The Bible: The Good Parts

 I'll start by saying what most "bible believing" Christians dare not say: the bible is a highly problematic book.
 As a historical record of the (gradual) revelation of the nature of God to humanity it paints a pretty unflattering view of God at times - seen through the eyes of a fallen humanity.
-Yet I've found no better way into experiencing (in glorious intensity) and understanding life than the words and person of Christ.
-Quite a contradiction at times.

 The bible was greatly redeemed in my eyes by reading "A Matter of Integrity" by Steve Chalke.
 I recommend it to everyone.
 Seen as the ongoing revelation of God to humanity, a revealing that didn't just stop 2000 years ago by the way, the bible again became something sacred and beautiful to me.

 Despite being a "difficult" book, the nature of God and the way to the kingdom are hidden (or revealed - as you please) within the bible.

 Below are some of my favourite passages (there are many more that I could have picked) that reveal God and the call to be his people.
 If all you knew of the bible were these passages you would have enough.
 More than enough.

 Dear friends, let us love one another, for love comes from God.
 Everyone who loves has been born of God and knows God.Whoever does not love does not know God, because God is love.

 1 John 4:19-20

 We love because he first loved us.
 Whoever claims to love God yet hates a brother or sister is a liar.
 For whoever does not love their brother and sister, whom they have seen, cannot love God, whom they have not seen.
 And he has given us this command: Anyone who loves God must also love their brother and sister.